-The Perkins Loan Program (formerly NDSL) and the Federal Work-Study Program are also available to graduate students.
-Applicants for Perkins Loans and Federal Work-Study Program should apply by March 15 (priority date) for loans and work to begin the fall term.
-Applications for the Perkins Loan Program, and the Federal Work-Study Program may be secured by writing the Office of Financial Aid.
+The Stafford Loan Program and the Federal Work-Study Program are also available to graduate students.
+Applicants for Stafford Loans and Federal Work-Study Program should apply by March 15 (priority date) for loans and work to begin the fall term.
+Applications for the Stafford Loan Program, and the Federal Work-Study Program may be secured by writing the Office of Financial Aid.